 This guide provides an introduction to selected electronic resources for Korean studies.
 Most are available online, but some are digital products in other formats (e.g. CD-ROM) are also included.
 Please note that this is not intended to be a comprehensive list and that some sites may require subscription or registration.
 The majority of resources selected are primarily or entirely in Korean.

 For more information on scholarly resources for Korean studies available at Harvard, please contact Mikyung Kang, Librarian for the Korean Collection of Harvard-Yenching Library or the Harvard-Yenching Library reference desk.

 The following guides may be helpful to students and scholars of East Asia:

 A number of libraries collect Korean language and Korea-related materials at Harvard.

-Government Documents / Microforms:Collects a wide range of publications from the US government, including translations of East Asian media, as well as foreign government, UN, census, and other materials.
+Data and Government Information Collection at Lamont:Collects a wide range of publications from the US government, including translations of East Asian media, as well as foreign government, UN, census, and other materials.

 Tozzer Library: Anthropological and ethnographic materials, including many on East and Inner Asia.